rbonifac/GettingAndCleaningDataProject/Codebook.md

 The following steps were executed by the run_analysis.R script:

- [a].The activity and features labels files were loaded into R data tables.
+ -a.The activity and features labels files were loaded into R data tables.
 Descriptive names were given to the variable names to avoid any confusion.

- [b].The test data files for measurements, activity and subject were loaded into separate r tables

- [c].The variable names were updated based on provided features labels.
+ -b.The test data files for measurements, activity and subject were loaded into separate r tables -c.The variable names were updated based on provided features labels.

- [d].The same steps(b,c) were performed for the training files and merged into the trainData dataset.
+ -d.The same steps(b,c) were performed for the training files and merged into the trainData dataset.

- [e].The merged test and train data tables were subsequently merged into the mergedData data table.
+ -e.The merged test and train data tables were subsequently merged into the mergedData data table.
 This is the first dataset created.

- [f].The variables for mean and standard deviation were extracted from the mergedData and placed into the meanStdData dataset.
+ -f.The variables for mean and standard deviation were extracted from the mergedData and placed into the meanStdData dataset.

- [g].Activity labels were merged with the meanStdData to provide better understanding of the activities performed.
+ -g.Activity labels were merged with the meanStdData to provide better understanding of the activities performed.

- [h].Variable names were enhanced to replace abbreviation and special characters.
+ -h.Variable names were enhanced to replace abbreviation and special characters.

- [i].New tidy dataset was created with the average was calculated for the meassurement variables by subject and activity.
+ -i.New tidy dataset was created with the average was calculated for the meassurement variables by subject and activity.
 See variable description below.

- [k].New dataset groupedMeanStdData was saved into the file mean_std_groupby_subject_activity.txt.
+ -k.New dataset groupedMeanStdData was saved into the file mean_std_groupby_subject_activity.txt.

 - Note the train/test files under respective "Inertial Signals" folder were not in the scope of this excersice.

-### Output of the run_analysis.R script which provides the names of data tables and files created by the run_analysis.R script:
+## Output of the run_analysis.R script which provides the names of data tables and files created by the run_analysis.R script:

 	[1] "1.mergedData is the dataset with merged data from train and test data files" [1] "2.meanStdData is a subset of the mergedData set with the mean/std variables only"